gangeli/NaturalLI/README.md

 Other possibly useful options are:

-    --enable-debug                        # compile with -O0 -ggdb (and enable profiler & asserts)
+    --enable-debug                        # compile with asserts and profiling

 In addition, a number of environment variables are very likely to be useful.
 At minimum, the program should be pointed to the location